 Door frame is carved out of black stone where Sapta matrika, Ganesha and apsaras are gathered, to greet Mahadev.
 Intricate design in between these gods fill up the remaining space of the frame.
 Bow your head, and enter through that narrow passage.
 Over the frame, you can see five sages, standing atop, with turrets over their heads adding an incredible symmetry to the whole door frame.
 Actual sanctum is plane simple room, without any carvings.
 It helps you focus on the god without any distractions.
 Shiva in Lingam form stays here, with an giant five headed cobra coiled around it.
 Khandoba, being one of the incarnation of Lord Shiva is also present here, in the mask form.

 Get the lord’s blessing and get out of the room, walk towards circumambulation path around three towers.
 There is a gap in between pradakshina path and outer wall of sanctum, where open skies and sun plays the game of shadows on the beautiful carvings on the walls.
-Pathway is made up of the similar stones, with roof, pillars, few smaller size shrines of other deities, stone mesh windows in between and all of that with brilliant carvings.
+Pathway of the Bhuleshwar temple is made up of the similar stones, with roof, pillars, few smaller size shrines of other deities, stone mesh windows in between and all of that with brilliant carvings.
 Outside of sanctums are decorated with deities, handsome Aandharvas and gorgeous Apsaras.
 Apsaras, expert in the art of dancing and singing, have been carved here with elegance, radiating with their youthful energy.
 Few interesting and rare idols like Vainayaki, or Gamesh in female form can be seen over here.

 How can someone destroy something so beautiful? exclaimed my sister in law.
 After a while, from being lost in past, I recollected and dragged myself to present to this question.
 May be that is the problem with Abrahamic religions.
 “My religion is the only true religion and rest of the people either should follow me or be ready to die” is the biggest curse to humanity, its creativity and imagination, I thought.
 Sister in law was right.
 I mean, just look at the imagination, efforts, artistry, planning, resources it must have taken to create this marvel of such elegance.
 Even if you don’t agree with the particulate way of worshiping, can’t you just appreciate this human miracle?
 Just as a stunningly graceful art form, maybe?
 But no. Invaders went ahead anyhow, and destroyed each and every ‘infidel’ face on these walls that their hammers reached to.
 In 1528, Babari mosque was erected by Mir Baqui, after the destruction of Shri Ram temple.
 As I am writing this, the final verdict on Ayodhya Ram Janma Bhoomi has arrived, and my lord’s temple has to be rebuilt.
 I could not be more happy and thrilled.
 As I compare two temples, I wish, let this victory be the beginning of reclaiming our lost heritage, Indic pride and unification.
 I am praying to Shri Bhuleshwar, please grant us the strength to do this…